OtterBots/capstone_stoqs/stoqs_docs/docs/Getting-Started/Testing/Unit-Tests.md

 ## Running all tests (test.sh)

 Containers should already exist for local.yml but not running before following the below instructions.
-Also, `.env` file at root, set `DEBUG=0`.
+Also, `.env` file at root, set `DEBUG=0`, set `TEST=0`.
 This ensures no interuption from the debugpy.

 1. Open the terminal and go to the capstone_stoqs/stoqs directory where the local.yml is located.
 Run the following command to create the containers:
     ```